-Im very excited about this story.
+I’m very excited about this 3-PART story (serial).
 The inspiration for it hit hard and the story pretty much wrote itself.
 If I’ve done my job right, your heart will ache for both the Hero and the Heroine.
 They are both lonely and aching to connect.

 DESCRIPTION: Cameron Duke the Fourth is fleeing Earth to escape all the unwanted attention from the masses.
 Literally, the world’s most eligible bachelor, he’s had enough of Earth women who only seek his prestige, power and money.

 As the sole heir to his family’s businesses, he is the world’s first trillionaire.

 Time and time again, Rachel Sioux has opened her heart only to be burned, jilted, dumped and left wanting.
 What’s wrong with her?
 So, when she is approached by her employer to interview for the job of a lifetime doing housecleaning work in the most unlikely of places for a very good salary, she hops at the opportunity.

 Even if it is in space!

 30+ 5-STAR REVIEWS!!!